KonradZych/phenotypes2genotypes/README.md

 - Download and Install the R environment
 - Install the qtl and RankProd packages into the R environment

-Then install into R by using (from a terminal / commanline):
+Then install into R by using (from a terminal / commandline):

     $ git clone git://github.com/KonradZych/phenotypes2genotypes.git  # Download the repository
     $ R CMD INSTALL phenotypes2genotypes                            # Install the package

+However, then you wull install current version, that could be under development.
+If you want the error and warning free version, click "Files to download", selected latest version (currently 0.4.4), download and unpack zip file and then install it:

+	 $ R CMD INSTALL phenotypes2genotypes

 Optionally you can install the pre-build packages by downloading the appropriate package for your operating system.